 - Living as your gender identity.
-This includes changing your clothing, name, speech or other things.
-You choose how you feel most comfortable expressing your gender identify.
+You choose how you feel most comfortable expressing your gender identity.
+Non-medical options include:

-- Counseling, which may also be called psychotherapy or therapy.
-This is professional guidance to help a person, family, or group of people recognize and deal with transgender issues.
+- Counseling.
+This is professional guidance to help a person, family, or group of people.
 It can be done one-on-one or as a family or group.

 - Getting support.
 It can be comforting and helpful to talk to people who know what you're going through.
 You can find these people through local or online groups.
 If you don't know where to find support, check with: